How to keep pests out of your home: Common entry points you should know

 How to keep pests out of your home: The first step is Exclusion

 Pest control experts call closing off entry points for pests into your home, exclusion.
-Doing this yourself can be very time consuming and if you don’t know what you are looking for, it can be easy to miss spots.
-Also, if you don’t properly seal the entry points yourself, it can be ineffective.
-The best way to keep pests out of your home would be to contact a professional pest control service like Rove Pest Control, to take care of exclusion for you.
-There are several places to look and sea,l and below are some common entry points to consider and look out for around your home.
+Doing this yourself can be very time consuming.
+If you don’t know what you are looking for, it can be easy to miss spots.
+The best way to keep pests out of your home would be to contact a professional pest control service.
+There are several places to look for and seal.
+Below are some common entry points to consider and look out for around your home.

 How to keep pests out of your home: common entry points around your home for pests

-There are several different entry points that you might not think to check in your house that are potential entry points and here are a few:
+There are several different entry points that you might not think to check around your home.
+Here are a few:

 Dryer vents – Dryer vents are rather large entry points for potential pests to enter your home.
 These can be locations larger pests such as mice and rats or squirrels can get into your home.
-You should check over these to make sure the screens are in tact and that the flaps open and close properly to make sure they are closed when not in use.
+You should check over these to make sure the screens are intact.
+Make sure the flaps open and close properly to make sure they are closed when not in use.

 Exhaust fans – Exhaust fans are usually located in the kitchen and bathrooms in your home.
-They remove excess steam, smoke, or smells from your home and there needs to be an exit point to remove those things.
-You should make sure that there are screens at these exits or covers to prevent entry of pests when they are not in use.
-Also check for holes and damage to screens or covers, it only takes 1/4 of an inch gap for some rodents to fit through.
+They remove excess steam, smoke, or smells from your home.
+Make sure that there are screens or covers to prevent entry of pests when they are not in use.
+Also check for holes and damage to screens or covers.
+It only takes 1/4 of an inch gap for some rodents to fit through.

 Pipes and wires into your home – There are several entry points into your home where pipes or wires enter your home.
 Often times there are gaps around these entry points into your home – especially if you have had a recent installation of something into your home.
 Rarely will the technician that installed the pipes, electronics or cables be thorough and seal up around that entry point.
-If you have had something installed into your home recently, or maybe even before you moved in, this could be another entry point you didn’t know about.
+If you have had something installed into your home recently, this could be another entry point you didn’t know about.

 Garage doors – If your home has an attached garage this could be another entry point you might not have thought about.
 Make sure your garage fully connects with the driveway and there aren’t gaps.
 Another common thing people do is leave their garage door open throughout the day when they are home.
-If this is the case for you, then you could be letting the pests right in and not even realize it.
+If you do this, you could be letting the pests right in and not even realize it.